How Much Does Air Conditioning Service Cost?

-Not only does air conditioning keep you comfortable, it’s also a health necessity through the dog days of summer.
-Unfortunately, when the chilly air suddenly isn’t blowing or your AC won’t come on at all, you’re don’t have time to call around for several days.
+Not only does your air conditioner help you to stay comfortable, it’s also crucial for your health through the dog days of summer.
+Unfortunately, when the cool air stops blowing or the system won’t start up at all, you’re not in a position to shop around for more than a couple days.

-When your air conditioning dies in the heat of the summer, you might not have time to look around for different quotes or research how much you may have to pay.
-Not having an idea how much you can expect to pay when the air conditioning service expert shows up can be scary, so we’re here with several price ranges on some common services so you won’t be shocked when Comfort Masters Service Experts Heating & Air Conditioning comes to get you cooling again.
+When your AC breaks down in the heat of the summer, you might not have time to call around for competing quotes or research how much you may have to pay.
+Not being sure how much you can expect to pay when the air conditioning service expert knocks on your door can be intimidating, so we’re here to show you a few price ranges on some common services so you won’t be caught off guard when Service Experts Heating, Air Conditioning & Plumbing arrives to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 – $500